whuan138/Wikipedia-Search-Engine/README.md

  can be inputted and processed with PyLucene’s query parser.
 Users can access the web interface to input search queries and review the results.
-Using the implemented ranking with the BM25 model, stop words handling, and custom rank boosting, the most relevant documents are retrieved and the top ten search results appear.-- Seed URL: Louisiana Highway
+Using the implemented ranking with the BM25 model, stop words handling, and custom rank boosting, the most relevant documents are retrieved and the top ten search results appear.
+Seed URL: Louisiana Highway
  Scraped: 70,000 web pages
  Total of 790MB